Esgrove/matlabbing/README.md

 I implemented the classic example of [Monte Carlo integration](https://en.wikipedia.org/wiki/Monte_Carlo_integration) for approximating the value of pi for myself when studying Monte Carlo methods.

+### True-peak Limiting (true_peak.m)

+Investigating digital audio sampling and [true-peaks](https://techblog.izotope.com/2015/08/24/true-peak-detection/) (_inter-sample distortion_), especially how excessively most tracks tend to exceed 0 dBTP in actuality though they are seemingly staying at or below 0 dBFS.

+### Dithering (dither.m)

+Investigating dithering in practice, utilizing sound samples (sine waves) processed (dithered) with the iZotope Ozone 7 Maximizer plugin.
+Most audio people quote the common "-96 dB for 16-bit audio" and the "6 dB per bit" rule when talking about the dynamic range of digital audio, but these simplifications are not the actual truth, which a lot of people don't seem to understand.
+It is quite possible have a -120 dB or even quieter audio component in a 16-bit audio file even though noise floor is understood to be at -96 dB.
+In practice, the effective dynamic range of 16-bit audio is closer to 120 dB through the help of noiseshaping, which is demostrated in this script.